Dhruv-Joshi-Git/Arduino---Projects/README.md

 - Chassis (for assembling the vehicle)

 **Features:**
+- On startup, the car remains locked and non-functional until a correct 4-digit passcode is entered using the IR remote.
+Incorrect attempts trigger audible warnings via the buzzer.
+The system can be hard-reset using the POWER button.
 - Remote Control: Operate the robot using an IR remote with predefined key mappings for movements and mode selection.
 - Line Tracking: Follows a line using a line-tracking module.(Automated)
 - Auto Drive/Obstacle Avoidance: The car will drive fully automated avoiding obstacles using the infrared sensors and ultrasonic sensor.